tacochip/CEG4110.github.io/README.md

 ## Week 9:
 ### Progress Report:
-The week following the mid-term, our group began constructing our back-end and information transfer.
+The week following the mid-term, our group began constructing our backend and information transfer.
 This included a constructing a notification system, working on webform logic, and installing appropriate plugins on Drupal that perform certain functions needed for course logic.
-Seeing as this was the first week fully concentrating on the back-end, our group dedicated more time to fully understand how we will go about constructing the rest of our website rather than implementing functions right away.
+Seeing as this was the first week fully concentrating on the backend, our group dedicated more time to fully understand how we will go about constructing the rest of our website rather than implementing functions right away.

 ### Number of Meetings: 2